5 Tiny Signs You Have Impressively Powerful Discipline

 Discipline is the gateway to greatness.

-Discipline is a trait that everyone wants to build, but often don't have the tools to follow through.
+Discipline is a trait that everyone wants to build, but many often don't have the tools to follow through on improving.
 Some may not even know what discipline is.

 Here are 5 tiny signs you have impressively powerful discipline